rugglesbohannon/Bitcoin-Research-Project/Doris/index.md

 The article about [Bitcoin price](https://www.thebalance.com/who-sets-bitcoin-s-price-391278).In this page, I want to visualize the bitcoin historical price trends.
 You can also see the correlation between bitcoin and the stock price of large companies that accept bitcoin as payment method, correlation between bitcoin and other currency

 Machine learning (ML) has significant applications in the stock price prediction, and I compare two ML model that predicted the bitcoin price.
-One is Prophet model developed by Facebook based on [additive model](https://en.wikipedia.org/wiki/Additive_model);another is [Long Short-Term memory (LSTM) neural network model](https://en.wikipedia.org/wiki/Long_short-term_memory).
+One is [Prophet model](https://towardsdatascience.com/time-series-forecasting-predicting-stock-prices-using-facebooks-prophet-model-9ee1657132b5) developed by Facebook based on additive model; another is [Long Short-Term memory (LSTM) neural network model](https://towardsdatascience.com/lstm-time-series-forecasting-predicting-stock-prices-using-an-lstm-model-6223e9644a2f).

 PS.
 The code and models are well developed, and I only compare them.
 All the sources are available and open online.